The NHS is celebrating its 75th birthday today and I know if my Mother had been here she would have been waving the biggest of flags.

 She worked in some of the most deprived areas of Bradford, learning Urdu to help communicate with her Asian ladies.
 I often remember her arriving home during Eid, arms laden with food from grateful families she had visited.

 Again there were horror stores.
 The piercing sound of a new born baby crying because it was already addicted to heroin, she told me on a number of occasions, was one of the worst sounds in the world.

 She often bought underwear and sanitary pads for the desperate girls who couldn’t afford them and had no one to help.

 When she was on-call it was usual for her to go out to some of the roughest areas of Bradford in the middle of the night; it was not for the faint-hearted.

 I can be under no doubt my mother loved the NHS and loved caring for those in need.
 A favour returned when she fell ill suddenly in 1999 and died three months later from non-Hodgkin’s lymphoma.

 A bench now sits in the maternity unit of Bradford Royal Infirmary in her memory.

 What she left for her three children was an example of someone who had loved her job, worked hard and found her vocation.
 Something I think we have all gone on to do.

 Ironically none of us wanted to be either a nurse or doctor but it is no coincidence that after working as a journalist I found my true home in the NHS – being able to tell the story of these amazing people who make the NHS what it is.
 Happy birthday to the NHS.

-NHS England Communications and Engagement Manager
+NHS England Communications Manager